Parallel OctoMapping: A Scalable Framework for Enhanced Path Planning in Autonomous Navigation: CONCLUSIONS

 Second, discretization accuracy is improved without further subdividing the tree.
 Region-level safety states are stored in a compact byte-level representation, avoiding the memory overhead of deeper trees while inducing a cell-level safety margin. \yihui{This region-level encoding} refines free-space representation at a fixed resolution and improves search-based planning efficiency.

 Third, a hybrid map couples mapping and planning.
-An \yihui{Octree}-backed representation is maintained alongside a planner-facing occupancy grid, enabling synchronous operation and achieving higher feasibility and better path quality with lower mapping time than conventional fixed-resolution OGM pipelines.
+An \yihui{Octree}-backed representation is maintained alongside a planner-facing occupancy grid, enabling synchronous operation and achieving higher pathfinding success rates and comparable or shorter paths than conventional fixed-resolution OGM pipelines.

+In summary, POMP shows that significant gains in planning performance can be achieved not by globally refining map resolution, but by more effectively exploiting free space within each fixed-resolution cell.
+Through parallel octree construction, compact region-level encoding, and a planner-facing hybrid map, POMP brings coarse-resolution planning closer to fine-resolution performance while retaining the efficiency advantages of coarse maps.
+As a result, it provides a practical path toward faster, more memory-efficient, and more reliable planning in dense and cluttered environments, and can be readily integrated into existing search-based autonomy pipelines.